awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 ### Custom route tables<a name="custom-route-tables"></a>

 By default, a custom route table is empty and you add routes as needed\.
-If you [Create a VPC, subnets, and other VPC resources](working-with-vpcs.md#create-vpc-and-other-resources) and choose a public subnet, Amazon VPC creates a custom route table and adds a route that points to the internet gateway\.
+If you [Create a VPC](working-with-vpcs.md#Create-VPC) and choose a public subnet, Amazon VPC creates a custom route table and adds a route that points to the internet gateway\.
 One way to protect your VPC is to leave the main route table in its original default state\.
 Then, explicitly associate each new subnet that you create with one of the custom route tables you've created\.
 This ensures that you explicitly control how each subnet routes traffic\.

 You can add, remove, and modify routes in a custom route table\.
 You can delete a custom route table only if it has no associations\.

 ### Subnet route table association<a name="route-table-assocation"></a>

 Each subnet in your VPC must be associated with a route table\.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table\.
-For more information about viewing your subnet and route table associations, see [Determine which subnets and or gateways are explicitly associated with a table](WorkWithRouteTables.md#Route_Which_Associations)\.
+For more information about viewing your subnet and route table associations, see [Determine which subnets and or gateways are explicitly associated](WorkWithRouteTables.md#Route_Which_Associations)\.

 Subnets that are in VPCs associated with Outposts can have an additional target type of a local gateway\.
 This is the only routing difference from non\-Outposts subnets\.